 Secondly, one of my close colleagues, Leo Bottary, had become a thought leader for the category, writing 3 books, including doing work with REF.

 What really caught my attention was REF's mission of "Leaders Powered by Collective Intelligence."
 From my previous experiences, I had seen that the ecosystem of collective intelligence in between the monthly meetings and outside of the individual peer groups was virtually nonexistent.
 REF's commitment is very different.
 We are thought leaders on the leading edge of Collective Intelligence.
 Our commitment to our members is to help them evolve an intelligence advantage of Collective Intelligence = Human Intelligence + Artificial Intelligence.
 Not least of all, REF is committed to integrating its speakers, strategic alliance partners, and ambassadors into its global ecosystem of Collective Intelligence for the benefit of its members.

 There is no category of our membership for which a global ecosystem of collective intelligence is more crucial than our global executive members.
 They are dealing with added levels of complexity in business, including:

-That is why REF is dedicated to offer Global Executive forums designed for you with the flexibility you need, spearheaded by Philip Guarino.
-REF already has a membership base of your peers, expanding everyday.
-We are forming Global Executive Forums presently.
+That is why REF is dedicated to offering Global Executive forums designed for you with the flexibility you need, spearheaded by Philip Guarino.
+REF already has a membership base of your peers, expanding every day.
+We are currently forming Global Executive Forums.
 Find out more here: https://ref.global/global-executives/.

 “I’m delighted to spearhead REF’s Global Executive Virtual Forum.
 Global executives face unique challenges working internationally, often having to navigate very different business contexts with complex dynamics.
 REF’s transformative peer forums, based on collective intelligence, allow executives to gain cutting-edge insights, to build trusted, lasting relationships, and to become more effective and impactful leaders.”
 Philip Guarino.